AmsterdamCoin/AmsterdamCoinBitcoinFullNode/README.md

 What's Next
 ----------

-We plan to add many more features on top of the Solaris Bitcoin blockchain:
+We plan to add many more features on top of the AmsterdamCoin Bitcoin blockchain:
 Sidechains, Private/Permissioned blockchain, Compiled Smart Contracts, NTumbleBit/Breeze wallet and more...

 Running a FullNode